frdel/agent-zero/docs/quickstart.md

 ![](res/ui_newchat.png)

 ## Running a Simple Task
-Let's ask Agent Zero to tell us the current time.
+Let's ask Agent Zero to download a YouTube video.
 Here's how:

 1. Type "Download a YouTube video for me" in the chat input field and press Enter or click the send button.